ellcorey/Curriculum/assignments/2015-09-02-day-8-sassGridCodepen.md

 #### Performance Objectives
 After completing this assignment, you should be able to effectively

-- Be able to create your own grid mixin for use in web design
+- Create your own grid mixin for use in web design
 - Make adjustments to columns to better use and understand grids.
 - Break down websites into grids and sketch them

 #### Details
 Deliverables

 - Add links to an md file in your tiy_assignments and push to Github